I2KGhost/I2KGhost/README.md

 - 👋 Hi, I’m @I2KGhost
-- 👀 I’m interested in Web - Game development and AI.
+- 👀 I’m interested in Game development and AI.
 - 🌱 I’m currently learning Python, Web and Game development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-GitHub, X, Instagram, YouTube and soon and throu my webside.
+GitHub, Instagram, YouTube and soon and throu my webside.

 <!---